Hearty Beef Stew

 • 2 beef bouillon cubes or 2 teaspoons beef base

-• 2-3 pounds lean beef stew meat cut into smaller cubes if necessary
+• 2-3 pounds beef stew meat, lean cut into smaller cubes if necessary

 Instructions

-• Preheat oven to 300 F. Combine all the ingredients in a large Dutch oven or other heavy oven-safe dish with a tight-fitting lid.
-Cook for 3 hours.
+• Preheat oven to 300℉.
+Combine all the ingredients in a large Dutch oven or other heavy oven-safe dish with a tight-fitting lid.
+Lay a bay leaf on top (if using), cover, with lid, and cook for 3 hours.

 Notes